 - Type 2 – Includes everything in Type 1, with the addition of verification of an auditor’s opinion on the operating effectiveness of the controls.

-This report includes the auditor’s opinion of SOC 2 components with an additional seal of approval to be used on websites and other documents.
+This public-facing report includes the auditor’s opinion of SOC 2 components with an additional seal of approval to be used on websites and other documents.
 The report is less detailed and technical than a SOC 2 report.

 The Payment Card Industry Data Security Standard was created by the major credit card issuers, and applies to companies that accept, store process and transmit credit cardholder data.